☘ Origin: Lord Howe Island

-Like any tropical, Kentia Palm prefers warmer temperatures and lots of humidity.
-Though it's hardier than most other palms and can tolerate temperatures as low as (-5°C), it will always perform better if its home maintains an environment of about (13-20°C).
+Like any tropical, Kentia Palm prefers warmer temperatures and humidity.
+Though it's hardier than most other palms and can tolerate temperatures as low as (-3°C), it will always perform better if its home maintains an environment of about (13-20°C).

 Fertilize monthly, but only in the spring and summer, with liquid fertilizer or slow-release pellets (a specially-formulated palm fertilizer is preferable).
 If you fertilize it too much, you may see the tips of the lower leaves turn brown.

 Kentia palms are entirely non-toxic to humans and pets.

 This palm loves balmy temperatures.
 But it can adapt to a range of conditions, including fairly low light, dust, various soils, and moderate cold.

 Once your Kentia palm is established, it will require very little care.
 Plan to water during dry spells, fertilize seasonally, and prune just the dead, or diseased fronds.
 Also, try to avoid replanting your palm or digging around it unless absolutely necessary to prevent root damage.Like with many indoor plants, mealybugs and spider mites are the most common pests for the Kentia Palm.
 When treating your palm for these pests, it's best to avoid any alcohol-containing products, which can dry out the delicate fronds.
 Instead, use an insecticidal soap or neem oil instead.
 Additionally, you can clean the fronds once a month with a spray of water and a damp cloth to remove dust and help prevent spider mites.